mo-goodarzi/DocumentRAGAssistant/README.md

 ## What it does

-Ask a question about EU AI regulation and get an answer built only from the indexed documents, with a citation on every factual sentence.
+Ask a question and get an answer built only from the indexed documents, with a citation on every factual sentence.
 Open any citation to read the original passage and check the claim yourself.

-When the documents do not contain the answer, it says so rather than guessing — including when the question assumes something the regulation does not say.
+When the documents do not contain the answer, it says so rather than guessing — including when the question assumes something the source material does not say.

+Two modes:
+- **Demo** — a pre-built index over a fixed EU regulation corpus, shared and read-only.
+- **Upload** — bring your own PDFs.
+Each visitor gets an isolated, per-session index that is deleted on request and swept automatically after a TTL.

-**Indexed corpus:** the_digital_service_act_2022.pdf, GDPR_2016
+**Demo corpus:** the_digital_service_act_2022.pdf, GDPR_2016

 ---